robinrodricks/FluentFTP/README.md

 It is written entirely in C#, with no external dependencies.
 FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.

+**If you need priority support for a specific issue, consider funding it using [IssueHunt](https://issuehunt.io/r/robinrodricks/FluentFTP/issues).**

 ## Features

   - Full support for [FTP](#ftp-support), [FTPS](#faq_ftps) (FTP over SSL), [FTPS with client certificates](#faq_certs) and [FTPS with CCC](#faq_ccc) (for FTP firewalls)